ccroft6/Resampling_Imbalanced_Lending_Data/README.md

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
+This section compares the balanced accuracy scores and the precision and recall scores of both machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model 1 - Logistic Regression Model with Original Data:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * **Accuracy Score:** The accuracy score for Model 1 is 95.2%
+  * **Precision:** The precision is 85%.
+It correctly predicted the high-risk loans out of all the high-risk loan predictions 85% of the time.
+  * **Recall:** The recall is 91%.
+It correctly predicted 91% of loans as high-risk out of all those that were actually high-risk.

-* Machine Learning Model 2:
+* Machine Learning Model 2 - Logistic Regression Model with Oversampled Data):
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * **Accuracy Score:** The accuracy score for Model 2 is 99.4%
+  * **Precision:** The precision is 84%.
+It correctly predicted the high-risk loans out of all the high-risk loan predictions 84% of the time.
+  * **Recall:** The recall is 99%.
+It correctly predicted 99% of loans as high-risk out of all those that were actually high-risk.

 ---